drwetter/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 -->

-**Before you open an issue please check this repo whether this is a known problem**
+**Before you open an issue please check this repo whether this is a known problem** If in doubt check the git log and/or check whether you run the lastest version from the git repo.

 **Command line / docker command to reproduce**
 In addition the target of your scan would be helpful.
 If you don't want to disclose it publicly: ``grep SWCONTACT testssl.sh``.